 The purpose of standing orders is to either prohibit a party from doing a certain thing, or require a party to do a certain thing in order to maintain the status quo until a judge can hear the issues and make a ruling.
 Standing orders generally cover three areas: children, the parties' behavior, and property, which includes finances, business records, insurance, as well as real and personal property such as houses and cars.
 For an example of a standing order, see Bexar County’s standing orders.

-The best way to find out is to visit the website for the county clerk or district clerk in the county where you are going to file your lawsuit, and see if that county has a standing order.
+The best way to find out is to visit the website for the county clerk or district clerk where you will file your lawsuit, and see if that county has a standing order.
 You can also call the clerk and ask them if their county has standing orders.

 Standing orders take effect the moment the pleading (petition) starting the lawsuit is filed.
-For example, if you are filing for divorce in Bexar County (a county which requires a standing order), you would download the standing order from the Bexar County District Clerk’s website, and attach it to the end of your original petition for divorce.
+For example, if you are filing for divorce in Bexar County (a county that requires a standing order), you would download the standing order from the Bexar County District Clerk’s website and attach it to the end of your original divorce petition.
 The moment you file the petition, the standing order is in effect.

 Standing orders are a type of temporary restraining order (TRO).
 Standing orders and TROs often cover the same things.
 But standing orders are not requested by a party.
 They are imposed on all parties by the judges without anyone requesting it.
 In contrast, a party must request a TRO.

 Unlike a standing order, a TRO by law can only last up to 14 days, with one extension of time allowed under certain circumstances.
-Before the 14 day period expires, all parties must appear before the court and have a hearing to determine whether the TRO will become a temporary order.
-If it becomes a temporary order, it can remain in effect until the court terminates it, modifies it, or the case is finalized.
+Before the 14-day period expires, all parties must appear before the court and have a hearing to determine whether the TRO will become a temporary order.
+If it becomes a temporary order, it can remain in effect until the court terminates it, modifies it, or finalizes the case.